FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 * In `config.json`, update the `profile` and `awsRegion` fields
 * In `device.json`, update `serialPort` to the serial port of your board as from [PORT](./GettingStartedGuide.md#23-provision-the-esp32-c3-with-the-private-key-device-certificate-and-ca-certificate-in-development-mode).
 Update `publicKeyAsciiHexFilePath` to the absolute path to `dummyPublicKeyAsciiHex.txt`.
 Update `publicDeviceCertificateArn` to the ARN of the certificate uploaded when [Setup AWS IoT Core](./GettingStartedGuide.md#21-setup-aws-iot-core).
-* In `userdata.json`, update `sourcePath` to the absolute path to the root of this reference implementation repository.
+* In `userdata.json`, update `sourcePath` to the absolute path to the root of this repository.
 * In `userdata.json`, update `signerCertificate` with the ARN of the [Setup pre-requisites for OTA cloud resources .](./GettingStartedGuide.md#51-setup-pre-requisites-for-ota-cloud-resources)
 * Run all the steps to create a [second code signing certificate](./GettingStartedGuide.md#51-setup-pre-requisites-for-ota-cloud-resources) but do NOT provision the key onto your board.
 Copy the ARN for this certificate in `userdata.json` for the field `untrustedSignerCertificate`.